JayDeeDee/BHTMIM-W22/CCD/a/clean-code_cheat-sheet.md

 * **Grade 4 Green**
     * **Principles**
-      * Open Closed Principle
+      * Open Closed Principle: _Keep the risk as low as possible to destabilize a system by adding new features._
-      * Tell, don´t ask
+      * Tell, don´t ask: _High cohesion and loose coupling are virtues.
+Public state details in a class contradict those._
-      * Law of Demeter
+      * Law of Demeter: _Object dependencies over multiple service chain elements lead to unpleasantly close coupling.
     * **Practices**
-      * Continuous Integration
+      * Continuous Integration: _Automatisation of centralization of software production increase productivity and reduce risk_
-      * Static Code Analysis (Metrics)
+      * Static Code Analysis (Metrics): _Trust, but verify.
+Nevertheless there are measurable metrics for software.
+There is support by tools which should be used in any software project._
-      * Inversion of Control Container
+      * Inversion of Control Container: _It is easier to configure things which are not hard-wired._
-      * Share Experience
+      * Share Experience: _Sharing your experience helps others and yourself._
-      * Error Measurement
+      * Error Measurement: _You will only be able to reduce the error rate, if you first-hand know how many errors occur and adopt your approach accordingly._

 * **Grade 5 Blue**
   * **Principles**
-      * Design and Implementation don’t overlap
+      * Design and Implementation don’t overlap: __
-      * Implementation reflects Design
+      * Implementation reflects Design: __
-      * You Ain´t Gonna Need It (YAGNI)
+      * You Ain´t Gonna Need It (YAGNI): __
   * **Practices**
-    * Continuous Delivery
+    * Continuous Delivery: __
-    * Iterative Development
+    * Iterative Development: __
-    * Component Orientation
+    * Component Orientation: __
-    * Test first
+    * Test first: __

 * **Grade 6 White**
   * incorporates all principles and practices.